ZuSolaris/https-ZuSolaris.github.io-reading-notes-/301/readclass-03.md

 **List 4 things that the spread operator can do.**

-- bAdding an item to a list
+- Adding an item to a list
 - Adding to state in React
 - Combining objects
 - Converting NodeList to an array